zafar-saleem/frame/README.md

   }
 });
 </pre>
-A new method i.e. createElement() is added.
+<p>A new method i.e. createElement() is added.
 It allows us to create DOM element by giving proper attributes and even children DOM elements with its own attribute.
-See example below in action.
+See example below in action.</p>
 <pre>
 $('body').append(FRAME.createElement('ul', {
     children: [